Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 9 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 9 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 249 of Meeus index or 1202 from Brown series.

 The length of the current synodic month is 5 hours and 12 minutes longer than the mean synodic month length.
 It is 1 hour and 51 minutes shorter compared to 21st century's longest synodic month length.

-7 days after point of apogee on 26 February 2020 at 11:35 in ♈ Aries.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 5 days, until the Moon reaches the point of next perigee on 10 March 2020 at 06:33 in ♍ Virgo.
+7 days since point of apogee on 26 February 2020 at 11:35 in ♈ Aries the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 5 days until the Moon reaches the point of next perigee on 10 March 2020 at 06:33 in ♍ Virgo.

-Moon is in ascending node in ♊ Gemini at 14:58 crossing the ecliptic from South to North to meet descending node 12 days later on 17 March 2020 at 01:00 in ♑ Capricorn.
+Moon is in ascending node in ♊ Gemini at 14:58 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 12 days until Moon's next descending node later on 17 March 2020 at 01:00 in ♑ Capricorn.

-14 days since the previous standstill on 19 February 2020 at 08:58 in ♑ Capricorn when the Moon has reached South declination of ∠-23.319°, the lunar orbit is extending northward over the next day to face maximum declination of ∠23.441° at the point of next northern standstill on 5 March 2020 at 01:34 in ♋ Cancer.
+14 days since the last southern standstill on 19 February 2020 at 08:58 in ♑ Capricorn when the Moon has reached South declination of ∠-23.319° the lunar orbit is extending northward over the next day to face maximum declination of ∠23.441° at the point of next northern standstill on 5 March 2020 at 01:34 in ♋ Cancer.

 In 5 days on 9 March 2020 at 17:48 in ♍ Virgo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.